andywalton7/sdk-test/source/includes/_select_option.md

 ### Example

 The example to the right shows a request to select a delivery option that has a `{Reference}` of _EDO-000-6B2-6BV_.
 PRO creates a consignment with a `{consignmentReference}` of _EC-000-05B-0GT_, which it then immediately allocates to the carrier service associated with delivery option _EDO-000-6B2-6BV_.
-PRO the responds with the relevant `{consignmentReference}` and label link, enabling the user to get labels for and manifest the consignment.
+PRO then returns the relevant `{consignmentReference}` and label link, enabling you to get labels for and manifest the consignment.